BojanKomazec/ansible-demo/README.md

 # Notes

 If you need to use pipe (`|`) operator in order to pipe the output of one command into another then use `ansible.builtin.shell` instead of `ansible.builtin.command`.

+## community.general.snap
+Snaps update automatically, and by default, the snapd daemon checks for updates 4 times a day.
+Each update check is called a refresh.
+Source: https://snapcraft.io/docs/refresh-awareness